 Choosing the right hormone replacement therapy can be daunting, so we’ve taken the mystery out of it for you with our comparison guide of estradiol patches and cream below.
 Depending on your needs, you can use the estradiol cream and patch together to tackle the various symptoms of menopause.

 If you’re unsure which option is best, Alloy is here to help.
 Our board-certified trained physicians can evaluate your symptoms, recommend one or more of our safe and effective estradiol products, and approve your prescription.
 From there, we’ll deliver your treatment to your door to ensure you get it on time every month.
-Get started with a free assessment today.
+Get started with a online assessment today.

 What is Estradiol Cream?